stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-A new stage is added in the native method to perform an update after invocation:
+And new step is added in the native method to perform the update after invocation:

 ```java
 public Object invoke(Object[] args) {